 sass -I _sass --watch css/main.scss:_site/css/main.css

 And we are ready to go!
-Start Jekyll serving in the command line:
+Serve Jekyll in your line as usual

 That should give us a good working environment for updating the interface, keep us on track and easily navigate within the stylesheets.
-Notice however, that once our changes are done and tested, and before we commit code, it is important to reverse the two steps in the code.
-Like this:
+Notice however, that once our changes are done and tested, it is important to reverse the two steps in the code.

 That’s it!
 Happy debugging!